kamlekar/kamlekar.github.io/_posts/2017-07-31-csgo-epic-experience.md

 Anyway, coming back to this epic story, I waited for him to reveal more of him so that I can hit him in one shot.
 Alas, he did showed himself pointing his awp directly to me.
 With no losing time, I hit him before he could and he fell on the ground.
 My teammates woke up from the dead silence screaming, shouting and praising me more than before.
 I diffused the bomb, we WON!!
 I could feel the honour and respect in words not only from my team members but from opposition team as well.
 "One heck of a game", " I am honoured to play with you",  "because of you, I moved to higher rank" ,"You are  not a good man but a great man!!" *My username is GoodMan<sup>1</sup> :)*

-> [1] Reference from Marvel's Luke Cage where the super hero can't be shoot down.
+> [1] Reference from Marvel's Luke Cage where the super hero can't be shot down.